ACHIEVE UNIVERSAL PRIMARY EDUCATION

 - Enrolment in primary education in developing regions reached 90 per cent in 2010, up from 82 per cent in 1999, which means more kids than ever are attending primary school.

-- Even as countries with the toughest challenges have made large strides, progress on primary school enrolment has slowed since 2004, dimming hopes for achieving universal primary education by 2015.
+- Even as countries with the toughest challenges have made large strides, progress on primary school enrolment has slowed.
+Between 2008 and 2011, the number of out-of-school children of primary age fell by only 3 million.

 - Gender gaps in youth literacy rates are also narrowing.
 Globally, there were 95 literate young women for every 100 young men in 2010, compared with 90 women in 1990.